 Tata Harrier Vs Hyundai Creta – Here’s a specifications-based comparison between these two 5-seater premium SUVs.

-Hyundai Creta is, currently, the best-selling 5-seater premium SUV in the Indian market.
-This segment will soon see a range of new models including Nissan Kicks and Tata Harrier.
-Tata’s new premium SUV has been boasted with several segment-first features along with efficient powertrian.
-The Harrier will give a tough fight to the Jeep Compass, though it will also impact sales of the Hyundai Creta.
-Here, we bring you a brief specification based comparison between these two premium SUVs – Tata Harrier Vs Hyundai Creta.
+The Hyundai Creta is, currently, the best-selling 5-seater premium SUV in the Indian market.
+This segment recently witnessed two new entrants – Nissan Kicks and Tata Harrier.
+Tata’s new SUV, however, is stacked up against the Jeep Compass and Hyundai Tucson.
+The Harrier’s competitive pricing makes it a perfect rival for Hyundai Creta as well.
+Here, we bring you a brief specification based comparison between these two premium SUVs -Tata Harrier Vs Hyundai Creta.

 Tata Harrier Vs Hyundai Creta – Price

-– While the Tata Harrier comes with a single 2.0L Kryotec diesel powertain, the Hyundai Creta compact SUV comes with both petrol and diesel engine options.
+– The Tata Harrier has been made available with a single 2.0L Kryotec diesel powertain, while the Hyundai Creta comes with both petrol and diesel engine options.

 – Prices of the Creta petrol model start from Rs 9.50 lakh and go up to Rs 13.66 lakh.
 The diesel variants cost between Rs 9.99 lakh and Rs 15.10 lakh (all, ex-showroom Delhi).